satpalsr/sdk/docs/server.hytopia.entitymanager.getallplayerentities.md

 [PlayerEntity](./server.playerentity.md)<!-- -->\[\]

-All entities in the world assigned to the player.
+All spawned entities in the world assigned to the player.